A short summary of why I prefer single-level paddles for electronic keying

 And that leads to the single lever key with two electrical contacts.
 It’s a single lever that moves side to side, with one set of key contacts that make when the lever is pushed right, and a second set of key contacts that make when the lever is pushed left.
 It too, like the iambic key is connected to an electronic keyer.
 Press the single lever right and it makes perfect dots; press left and it makes perfect dashes.
 Functioning just like the Iambic key connected to an electronic keyer.
 But that’s all it does.
 The single lever is just that, single.
 It’s not mechanically possible to close both key contacts at the same time.
 So if you “squeeze” the lever, nothing happens; it’s moving the single lever left or right that makes the keyer operate.
 I love this setup.
 Not as cool as an iambic keyer, doesn’t have the cachet of a bug key with the mechanical vibrating pendulum, but I don’t make anywhere near as many errors with this key compared with an iambic key or bug.
 The single lever key that I use is a Vibroplex Vibrokeyer that I found on Ebay for a very good price.
 Here’s a photo of a Vibrokeyer from the Vibroplex website.

 But it’s not just me.
 I’m hardly a good CW operator, but in doing some Googling, it seems that many high speed CW operators who use a telegraph key seem to prefer a single lever key over an iambic key or bug.

-Here is a link to an interesting paper from N1FN that describes why an iambic keyer may be not as efficient as you think it may be: http://www.morsex.com/pubs/iambicmyth.pdf
+Here is a link to an interesting paper from N1FN that describes why an iambic keyer may not be as efficient as you might expect: http://www.morsex.com/pubs/iambicmyth.pdf